tarwn/lessthandot-hugo/blogs/content/posts/2011-06-09-a-week-in-sybase-training-3.md

 This should look familiar if you have used bcp on SQL Server.
 Bcp has two speeds in Sybase.

-Fast bcp, better performance but no recovery, used when a table doesn&#8217;t have indexes or triggers (or triggers have been disabled), you also have to have the minimally-logged operations enabled on the database
+Fast bcp, better performance but no recovery, used when a table doesn't have indexes or triggers (or triggers have been disabled), you also have to have the minimally-logged operations enabled on the database

 Slow bcp, slower performance but has better recovery, used when a table has at least one indexes or trigger